ronarbel/PebWack_ProjectLauncher/README.md

   * In a new terminal tab, run ' live-server '.

 Done!
 The folder 'New_Pebwack_Project' will have all modules/dependencies fully loaded.
 Inside, src/components/app.jsx contains "Hello World".
-Change the root folder to your app name, and repeat Step 3 when you want to run your app.
+Change the root folder to your app name, and repeat Step 3 to run your app.